 Python is easy to learn.
 It’s highly recommended as a first language because it’s so easy to pick up while still teaching the fundamentals of programming, and it’s a useful language whether you’re inexperienced or a Python professional.

-Python is also built around readability.
-It has readability built into its DNA.
-For example, instead of curly braces to delineate blocks of code Python uses indents.
+Python is also built around readability, it’s built into Python’s DNA.
+For example, instead of curly braces to delineate blocks and lines of code Python uses indents.
 Python must be indented to function, therefore all of the code written in Python will be more neat and readable than code in a language doesn’t use indents.
 It’s also much more forgiving in other ways, such as the fact that it doesn’t use semicolons.

 Python vs Node.js: Performance